 A very long wait between courses at dinner.

-The next morning at 6.00 am Warrick wanted to go outside but all
+next morning at 6.00 am Warrick wanted to go outside but all

 Most Travelled People

 would be Rae and Ron.
 There is much to learn from such a well